Life in the Days of Corona

 Take a Quick Look

 When you browse folders full of files, you may wonder what may be inside a particular file.
 There are a variety of viewers for different kinds of file formats.
-Here is one that will give you a quick look into many different file formats from Acrobat to ZIP and many in between.
-Just press the spacebar to show what is inside the highlighted file, press it again to close it.
-That’s all it does and does it very well.
+Here is one that will give you a quick look into many file formats from Acrobat to ZIP and many in between.
+Just press the spacebar to show what is inside the highlighted file, and press it again to close it.
+That’s all it does, and does it very well.
 Get QuickLook from the Microsoft store.

 View Your Images